ericbenwa/ballpark-deal/_pages/privacy-policy.md

 ## Limit the Use or Disclosure of My Sensitive Personal Information

-If You are a California resident, You have the right to limit the use and disclosure of Your sensitive personal information to that use which is necessary to perform the services or provide the goods reasonably expected by an average Consumer who requests such services or goods.
+If You are a California resident, You have the right to limit the use and disclosure of Your sensitive personal information to that use which is necessary to perform the services or provide the goods reasonably expected by an average consumer who requests such services or goods.

 We collect, use and disclose sensitive personal information in ways that are necessary to provide the Service.
 For more information on how We use Your personal information, please see the "Use of Your Personal Data" section or contact us.